LordofNotCommitting/MoreImplantSlots/README.md

 Changelog:

+v1.3.1, 1.3.2
+To really go hard, now can turn res malus or quasimorphosis gain from aug/implants into bonus.
+Also supports this feature on res % malus which is new implant on stable.

 v1.3:
 Now have option to reduce resistance malus or quasimorphosis gain from aug/implants in case this was the only limitation.